amasood1193/Pi-ON-OFF/README.md

 3. open it,
 4. click choose OS,
 5. scroll down and select "use custom",
-6. select the image you just download,
+6. select the image you just downloaded,
 7. write that to the SD card.

 *SD card has to be minimum 32gb